-The upside is that there’s a few other things to see and do in this city.
-Its historic center is considered a UNESCO World Heritage with lots of interesting monuments.
+The upside is that there are a few other things to see and do in this city.
+Its historic center is considered a UNESCO World Heritage site with lots of stunning monuments.
 And Kutna Hora is only about an hour away from Prague, so it’s certainly an interesting day trip!

 Prague is often dubbed the castle capital of the world.
 And that’s expected the country’s capital is the home to the largest ancient castle in the world, but it’s certainly not the only impressive castle in the country.
 There are more than 2,000 castles throughout the country, so no matter which part of Czech Republic you’re in, there should be a nice piece of history nearby.

 The Karlštejn Castle in the Bohemia region is another popular site with tourists.
 Its location is amazing – the castle sits above the town of Karlštejn, offering extraordinary views of the scenery and the houses below.

 There’s also the Český Krumlov Castle that dates back to the 13th century.
 This is the second most visited castle in the country, right after Prague Castle.

 Even if you’re not that familiar with the culture and tradition of the people who live in this country, there’s at least one Czech that you’re familiar with – Sigmund Freud.
 Well, he’s technically not a Czech but an Austrian rather, but the famous neurologist was born on the territory of modern day Czech Republic.
 At the time when Freud was born this territory was under control of the Austro-Hungarian empire, hence his Austrian nationality.